jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-core.md

 on_trial_finish | function | Function to execute when a trial ends. on_data_update | function | Function to execute every time data is stored using the `jsPsych.data.write` method.
 All plugins use this method to save data (via a call to `jsPsych.finishTrial`, so this function runs every time a plugin stores new data. show_progress_bar | boolean | If true, then [a progress bar](../features/progress-bar.md) is shown at the top of the page. max_load_time | numeric | The maximum number of milliseconds to wait for audio content to preload.
-If the wait time is exceeded, then an error message is logged and the experiment stops.
-The default value is 30 seconds. skip_load_check | boolean | If true, then the experiment will not wait for audio content to load before starting.
-The default value is false. fullscreen | boolean | If true, the experiment will run in fullscreen mode.
+If the wait time is exceeded an error message is displayed and the experiment stops.
+The default value is 60 seconds. fullscreen | boolean | If true, the experiment will run in fullscreen mode.
 See the [feature page](../features/fullscreen.md) for more details. default_iti | numeric | The default inter-trial interval in ms. The default value if none is specified is 1,000ms.